What Is The Least Common Multiple Of 8 And 2

 Computational Tools and Software

 Modern computational tools and software have made it easier than ever to calculate the LCM of large numbers.
-Platforms like Wolfram Alpha, MATLAB, and Python libraries (such as NumPy and SciPy) provide functions to compute the LCM efficiently.
+That said, platforms like Wolfram Alpha, MATLAB, and Python libraries (such as NumPy and SciPy) provide functions to compute the LCM efficiently.
 These tools are invaluable for researchers, engineers, and data scientists who frequently work with complex numerical problems.

 import numpy as np